EECS16A, Designing Information Devices and Systems I

 - Note 24 - Orthogonal Matching Pursuit

-Note: Monday and Wednesday discussion sections cover different material, and you need to go to BOTH a Monday and Wednesday discussion each week.
+Note: Monday, Tuesday, Wednesday, and Thursday discussion sections cover different material, and you need to go to a discussion each day of the week (M-Th).
 Scroll horizontally to view entire table.
+See below for discussion Zoom links and this Piazza post for all joining info.

 Students are welcome to attend any discussion they choose.
 This year we are offering a variety of sections that may be of interest to different groups of students.
-First-years are encouraged to go to the sections colored in Orange, transfer students are encouraged to go to the section colored Green, and students who have a prior background in linear algebra/have taken Math 54 are encouraged to go to the Blue section.
-(We emphasize that the class does not rely on any prior linear algebra knowledge, and we do NOT expect you to have taken Math 54 or a linear algebra class in advance.)
-All this said, please try out various sections and choose the section that works best for you.
+Incoming first-years and transfer students are encouraged to go to the section colored in green, and red sections are open to everyone.
+Feel free to try out different discussion sections, and go to the one that works best for you!

 - EE16A's Guide to the Recommended Texts

-- ELECTRONICS Reader (50MB) by Ali M. Niknejad, or this smaller file without links (5MB)
+- ELECTRONICS Reader (50MB) by Ali M. Niknejad, or the smaller file without links (5MB)

 - Intoduction to Linear Algebra by Gilbert Strang, 5th Ed.